nazariyg/Solr-5-for-django-haystack/README.md

 sudo bash ./install_solr_service.sh solr-<version>.tgz
 ```

-* When installed as a service, the Solr server will start automatically on every system boot.
+* Installing Solr as a service lets it start automatically on every system boot.

-### 2. Create a non-schemaless Solr core
+### 2. Create a schema-based Solr core

 * `django-haystack` currently only supports Solr indexes based on a schema, which is stored in `schema.xml` file of a Solr core's config, so create a core from the schema-based configuration that is called "basic_configs" and comes predefined with the Solr's installation: